das2210/test_repo/README.md

 # Exploration
-This repo exists for practice purposes as I explore github.
+This repository exists for practice purposes as I explore github.